Revealing True Brightness: How Microscopic Dentistry Addresses Teeth Discolouration from the Inside Out

 1. External (Extrinsic) Stains – The Surface Story

-These stains cling to the enamel, which is often caused by lifestyle and dietary habits.
+These stains cling to the enamel, often due to lifestyle and dietary habits.

 Common causes: